LamAnnieV/ETL-3/README.md

 -  LIMIT 10;

       [CSV of Top 10 restaurants that have the most "High Risk" violations](q3a_highest_risk_10_restaurants.csv)

+   Notice that there are some zip codes that do not have data for all four years.
+Research is required to determine why there is no data for some years.

 -  CREATE VIEW q3b_highest_risk_10_restaurants_violations AS
 -  SELECT DATE_PART_YEAR(v.date) as year, v.business_id, b.name, v.risk_category, v.violationtypeid, v.description